 Once completed, this form will be the record of the screening and, where applicable, the EqIA of the policy or practice.
 All full EqIAs are published.

-A. Policy or Practice (name or brief description):
+A. Policy or Practice (name or brief description): Proposal for collaboration between National Library of Scotland and Edinburgh University Library on print Official Publications.

-Project for Reviewing the Impact of Leadership and Management Development B. Reason for screening (delete as applicable):
+- B. Reason for screening (delete as applicable): - Proposed new practice